 He also plays a mean guitar (and bass, though he won't admit it).

 Questions emailed to me regarding G&L bass support or bass questions in general will be referred to the forum.
 If you have questions about G&L basses and bass gear, please join the forum and ask there.
 The forum is designed as a public place for G&L players to congregate and share knowledge.
-There may be times when it becomes necessary to take a subject private, and I will make that determination on an individual basis.
+Any back channel tech questions to me via PM or email will be referred to the forum, and it is common for me to copy & paste these to the forum.
+I understand that there may be times when it becomes necessary to take a subject private, and I will make that determination on an individual basis.

 You can find the new forum right here.
 Have fun!

-I would like to thank Dave McLaren of BBE/G&L for his support and blessing of this little venture, as well as Craig & Dean of GuitarsByLeo - the original G&L message board and home of The Registry.
+I would like to thank BBE/G&L for its support and blessing of this little venture, as well as Craig & Dean of GuitarsByLeo - the original G&L message board and home of The Registry.

 Internets Stuff (It's a series of tubes!)